web3privacy/docs/docs/membership/personal-benefits.md

 ### Free swag bundle: "Privacy Survival Kit"

-Each member is entitled to collect their *Privacy Survival Kit* swag bundle once a year.
+Each member is entitled to collect their [Privacy Survival Kit](/membership/survival-kit) swag bundle once a year.

 Pick up is possible at our [events](/events/) (for free) or by delivery (for an extra fee).

-*Privacy Survival Kit 2024* contains:
-* 1x W3PN bag
-* 1x W3PN t-shirt - multiple designs (depends on availability), sizes XS-XXL
-* 10x W3PN stickers - multiple designs and sizes
-* 1x W3PN notebook camera cover (cap)
-* other useful items from our organizational members

 ### Access to special members-only events